freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 title: Computer Hardware
 ---
 ## Computer Hardware

-In this section, we explore the various hardware components of modern computers.
+Computer Hardware is the lifeblood of everything electronic in our hands, the hardware in a computer is minituarized and make up your cell phone, iPad and much more.
+In this section, we explore the various hardware in modern computers.

-## Parts of a Personal Computer
+## Parts of a Personal Computer (PC)

 ### Central Processing Unit (CPU)
 A Central Processing Unit (CPU) is the electronic circuitry within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.